bbbbbr/romusage/README.md

 ```

-Example output with a small graph for a 32k non-banked ROM, called after completion of the link stage.
-Manually specify Shadow OAM and Stack as exclusive ranges.
+Example output with a small graph (-g) for a 32k non-banked ROM, called after completion of the link stage.
+Manually specify Shadow OAM and Stack as exclusive ranges (-e).
 Reading from the .map file.
 ```
 $ romusage.exe /ReleaseColor/Petris.map -g -e:STACK:DEFF:100 -e:SHADOW_OAM:C000:A0